2000 FIFA Futsal World Championship

 The 2000 FIFA Futsal World Championship was the fourth FIFA Futsal World Championship, the quadrennial international futsal championship contested by the men's national teams of the member associations of FIFA.
 It was held between 18 November and 3 December 2000 in Guatemala.
 It was the first FIFA tournament held in the country.

 Spain won the tournament, defeating Brazil in the final.
-They ended a streak of three straight championships by Brazil and also became the only nation other than the South Americans to win the title at that time until Portugal in 2021.
+They ended a streak of three straight championships by Brazil and also became the only nation other than the South Americans to win the title at that time until Argentina in 2016, and later Portugal in 2021.